-Libbie is a fun, energetic, and always upbeat Figure Skating Instructor, who has been coaching for 31 years.
+Libbie is an experienced, fun, and energetic Figure Skating Instructor, who has been coaching for 39 years.
 In her own skating career she earned many regional and sectional medals as a single skater.
-She also earned

 In addition to her teaching, she has been the Artistic and Technical Director for numerous local ice shows including the 3 years with the Boot Skating' Benefit for St. Jude's Children's Hospital in Rockford, IL.
 Through these shows she has worked with Victor Petrenko, Surya Bonaly, Yuka Sato, and Phillipe Candelloro.
 Originally from Illinois, Tiffaney completed her Bachelor's Degree once moving to Charleston with an emphasis on Costume and Set Design.
 She teaches freestyle, moves, choreography, dance, pairs, and group and uses a positive approach to her teaching, striving to adapt her teaching style to best meet the needs of each individual student so that each child feels special and their individual goals are first and foremost.
 With the ultimate goal, of course, to be that each student learns to love skating as a lifetime sport!
 Contact Tiffaney at firstname.lastname@example.org.

 Corey began skating at age 8 in Ogden, Utah and trained there and at the Sun Valley Skating School in Idaho.
 He grew up in a family of skaters; his sister is also a coach and his mother, niece, and wife are also judges.